 You have multiple options for filing your Missouri state tax return.

 You can e-file your Missouri state return along with your federal return through the IRS electronic filing system.
 If you meet income, age or other qualifications, you may be able to file for free through this system.
 If you don’t meet limitations, some filing services may charge fees to file your state and federal returns.
-Credit Karma Tax® is always free and can help you file your federal and single-state tax returns.

 You can mail a printed Missouri state tax return (with a 2-D bar code) to the Missouri Department of Revenue.